chrishenry/octopress/source/_posts/2015-04-28-advanced-serverspec.markdown

 end
 ```

-Here's a few examples of using the gems we installed to make our tests better.
+Here's a few examples of using the ini gem we installed to make our tests better.

 ```ruby Parse an ini file
 require 'inifile'